RidhimaGupta4/RidhimaGupta4/README.md

 ### 🧪 [A/B Testing Framework](https://github.com/RidhimaGupta4/AB-Testing-Case-Study)
 *How do you run an experiment that actually means something?*

-A rigorous experimentation framework — power analysis, experimental design, hypothesis testing, and honest interpretation.
+A rigorous experimentation framework: power analysis, experimental design, hypothesis testing, and honest interpretation.
 The focus is less on the result and more on how you *think* about evidence: avoiding p-hacking, early peeking, and the quiet dishonesty of underpowered tests.

 ![Python](https://img.shields.io/badge/Python-3776AB?style=flat-square&logo=python&logoColor=white)
 ![SciPy](https://img.shields.io/badge/SciPy-8CAAE6?style=flat-square&logo=scipy&logoColor=white)